navneettomar11/technical-guides/java/basic.md

 Two methods will be treated as overloaded if both follow the mandatory rules below:
 * Both must have same method name.
 * Both must have different argument lists.

-And if both methods follow the aboive mandatory rules, then they may or may not:
+ And if both methods follow the above mandatory rules, then they may or may not:
 * Have different return types.
 * Have different access modifiers.
 * Throw different checked or unchecked exceptions.